cre8tiv/DeploymentDemo/README.md

 # DeploymentDemo
-Demo project to teach using Jenkins for automated deployments to Azure.
-This will deploy a ASP.NET Core MVC web application running in a Docker container with an NGINX proxy server to Azure resources.
-We will build the application in the Jenkins pipeline, including running tests for the project, and upon successful build, push the Docker images to Docker Hub, and then trigger the deployment of the images to Azure.
+The goal of this demonstration is to show how to setup and run a CI pipeline using Jenkins.
+In general this tutorial will walk through the steps required to setup and execute this pipeline.
+When all of the configuration steps have been completed you will be able to:

+1. Commit a change to a repository on GitHub
+2. The change will trigger Jenkins running in Azure to perform a build
+3. Tests in the project will be run by the build pipeline, and upon success will
+4. Create Docker images that are pushed to Docker Hub and will
+5. Push the deployment of the application to Azure Kubernetes

 ## Prerequisites

+To configure the entire process you will require:

+1. An Azure account.
+If you do not have one, you can sign up for one for free here: https://azure.microsoft.com/en-us/free/
+2. A GitHub account.
+If you do not have one, you can sign up here:  https://github.com/join
+3. A Docker Hub account.
+If you do not have one you can sign up here:  https://hub.docker.com/

+Let's start with the steps required to create the environments required for Jenkins and for your deployment of the application.
+Sign into Azure using your account.

 ### Jenkins
-You need to have a Jenkins build environment.
-One option is to configure one in Azure.
-These instructions can get you started:  https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-oss.jenkins?tab=Overview
+Instructions for deploying Jenkins in Azure that can help to get you started may be found here:  https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-oss.jenkins?tab=Overview

 The recommended configuration for virtual machin is a D2V2, but if you are just creating this resource to learn this tutorial, you can use a smaller VM instance such as a B2s.